ensody/ReactiveState-Kotlin/README.md

     fun showMessage(message: String)
 }

+// You can create a multiplatform ViewModel by deriving from
-class MainViewModel : ViewModel() {
+// BaseReactiveState instead.
+More details below. class MainViewModel : ViewModel() {
-    // This queue can be used to send events to the MainEvents in the STARTED lifecycle state.
+    // This queue can be used to send events to the MainEvents in the STARTED
-    // Instead of boilerplaty event sealed classes we use a simple MainEvents interface with methods. val eventNotifier = EventNotifier<MainEvents>()
+    // lifecycle state.
+Instead of boilerplaty event sealed classes we use a
+    // simple MainEvents interface with methods.
+    val eventNotifier = EventNotifier<MainEvents>()

     fun someAction() {